Learning Commons - Frequently Asked Questions

 For hours of operations for specific service points, follow the links below:

 - Writing Centre (Drop-in Hours in Room 116)

 - Accessibility Services now located on the third floor (Room 303) is generally open Monday to Friday, from 8:30am until 4:30pm.

 Research Consultations: Expert guidance and instruction in the best use of digital and print resources is available at the Research Help Desk and by appointment with subject specialist librarians.

-ITS Help Desk Service: Student Consultants provide assistance with computer and network related questions.
+UNB ITS Service Desk: Student Consultants provide assistance with computer and network related questions.
 For more information visit the ITS website.

 UNB Writing Centre Drop-In Service: Staff can help you with your questions on essay, report, and thesis writing, and also offer advice on effective note-taking, time management, active reading, and exam preparation.
 For more information, visit the website of the Writing & Study Skills Program.

-Instruction Sessions (including RefWorks): Library instruction sessions, workshops, and presentations are offered to class groups and by individual registration.
+Instruction Sessions (including Zotero): Library instruction sessions, workshops, and presentations are offered to class groups and by individual registration.

-The Commons Accessibility Centre (CAC) is located in Room 117 of the Learning Commons, near the Research Help Desk, and provides a variety of specialized assistive technology software.
-In the Commons Accessibility Centre, there are 3 workstations with large-screen monitors, scanners, USB headphones, 3 height adjustable tables, and an electronic video magnifier available for use.
-In the Third Floor Accessibility Centre, located in Room 303, there are 4 workstations, one of which is a Macintosh, all with large-screen monitors, scanners, USB headphones, 2 height adjustable tables, and an electronic video magnifier available for use.
+Library Accessibility Services: In the Third Floor Accessibility Centre, located in Room 303, there are 4 workstations, one of which is a Macintosh, all with large-screen monitors, scanners (including a large-format, high-speed scanning station), USB headphones, 2 height adjustable tables, an electronic video magnifier (CCTV) and Braille printing services available for use.

 4. How do I print?